-In November 2012, the Ohio Media School, Cincinnati Campus, opened a branch campus, the Miami Media School.
 The Ohio Media School was opened in 1986 to respond to the needs of area radio and television stations for entry-level positions in their industry.
-The Ohio School is currently located 4411 Montgomery Road, in Norwood, Ohio and is equipped with administrative offices, classrooms and radio and TV studios.
-On August 31, 2015 Miami Media School became the Main School with the Ohio Media School, Cincinnati as the branch.
+The School, located at 4411 Montgomery Road, Suite 200, in Norwood, Ohio is equipped with administrative offices, classrooms and radio and TV studios.
+The School is accessible to students via highways and state interchanges, and offers handicapped access and free parking.